 Jesus as Separate from God

 Who can understand such a mystery, that a being can consist of three persons?
 But we are only finite creatures, subject to limitations of physicality, location, mind, and understanding.
 How can we understand the Infinite?
 The doctrine of the Trinity is something that has to be revealed to us.
-God doesn’t try to explain how it can be – he simply says that it is.
+God doesn’t try to explain how it can be – he simply says obliquely that it is.
 And we can accept and believe it, or reject it as impossible and ridiculous.

-All scriptures in this article are taken from the Authorised King James Version of the Bible.
+All scripture references in this article are taken from the New King James Version, online at BibleGateway.